 The whole states’ rights canard is a product of the post-Civil War methodical rewickering of this rather sordid history as an enabler for the Jim Crow system in the former Confederate states.
-The whole manufactured mythos of the Lost Cause made everything seem so genteel and honorable—papering over the literal treason of Robert E. Lee and Jefferson Davis and their ilk.This sleight-of-hand gave sanction to Naming Many Things for them and Erecting Many Statues of them.
+The whole manufactured mythos of the Lost Cause made everything seem so genteel and honorable.
+It papered over slavery and the literal treason of Robert E. Lee and Jefferson Davis and their ilk.This sleight-of-hand gave sanction to Naming Many Things and Erecting Many Statues.
 Even the federal government—you know, the UNION government—got in on this act.
-There are currently, for example, ten US Army bases named after Confederate soldiers, as well as a handful of Navy ships.
+There are currently ten US Army bases named after Confederate soldiers, as well as a handful of Navy ships.
 And every Army National Guard unit in the old Confederacy is required to display Confederate battle streamers on their unit colors.
 Need I mention that Fort Benning in Georgia is named after the above-quoted Henry Benning?

-Growing up in Skeeterville, an unremarkable burg in the middle of the Most Union State of Illinois—you know, like it says on the license plates?
-Land of Lincoln?—I wasn’t much aware of all this Lost Cause nonsense.
-As far as any of my more genealogically-inclined relations can determine, there’s never been a slave owner in either side of the family.
+I grew up in Skeeterville, an unremarkable burg in the middle of the Most Union State of Illinois.
+You know, like it says on the license plates?
+Land of Lincoln?
+So I wasn’t much aware of all this Lost Cause nonsense.
+As far as any of my more genealogically-inclined relations can determine, there’s never been an enslaver in either side of the family.
 Shoot, my great-great grandaddy, an illiterate Irish immigrant, fought with the 75th Illinois Volunteer Infantry and marched across Georgia with Sherman.
 That’s how Union Blue my family is.

-It wasn’t until I got to college in New Orleans—in the deepest of the Deep South—that I encountered any of this Confederate folderol.
-My most salient recollection was being mightily peeved because the Ku Klux Klan had a regular habit of rallying at the statue of Robert E. Lee in Lee Circle, around which the street cars ran connecting my campus uptown and the Many Locations for Weekend Day Drinking downtown in the French Quarter.
+It wasn’t until I got to college in New Orleans—deepest of the Deep South—that I encountered any of this Confederate folderol.
+My most salient recollection was being mightily peeved because the Ku Klux Klan had a regular habit of rallying at the statue of Robert E. Lee in Lee Circle.
+Street cars connecting campus and Many Locations for Day Drinking in the French Quarter had to go around Lee Circle.
 This necessitated our dismounting and walking more than a mile to the first of these watering holes.
 Most inconvenient.
-That statute met its very appropriate and long overdue end just three years ago, thanks to then-Mayor Mitch Landrieu.
+That statute—a monument to treason and slavery—met its long overdue end just three years ago, thanks to then-Mayor Mitch Landrieu.

 So I guess it should have come as no surprise when Kay-Kay and I visited John Tyler’s House.

-Tyler was an accidental president, having been vice-president to the rather quickly expiring William Henry Harrison, who happened to be Tyler’s neighbor and carried the truly hilarious nickname Tippecanoe.
+Tyler was an accidental president, having been vice-president to the quickly expiring William Henry Harrison.
+He happened to be Tyler’s neighbor and carried the truly hilarious nickname Tippecanoe.
 When Harrison died like 15 minutes—OK, 31 days—after being sworn in, it wasn’t obvious to everyone that the Vice-President automatically became President due to the somewhat obtuse wording of Art II, Section 1, Clause 6 of the Constitution.
 Because people actually read the Constitution back then.